turingschool/curriculum/source/projects/blogger.markdown

 Run the following commands one at a time and observe the output:

 {% irb %}
-$ a = Article.first
+$ article = Article.first
-$ a.comments
+$ article.comments
 $ Comment.new
-$ a.comments.new
+$ article.comments.new
-$ a.comments
+$ article.comments
 {% endirb %}

-When you called the `comments` method on object `a`, it gave you back a blank array because that article doesn't have any comments.
+When you called the `comments` method on object `article`, it gave you back a blank array because that article doesn't have any comments.
 When you executed `Comment.new` it gave you back a blank Comment object with those fields we defined in the migration.

-But, if you look closely, when you did `a.comments.new` the comment object you got back wasn't quite blank -- it has the `article_id` field already filled in with the ID number of article `a`.
-Additionally, the following (last) call to `a.comments` shows that the new comment object has already been added to the in-memory collection for the `a` article object.
+But, if you look closely, when you did `article.comments.new` the comment object you got back wasn't quite blank -- it has the `article_id` field already filled in with the ID number of article `article`.
+Additionally, the following (last) call to `article.comments` shows that the new comment object has already been added to the in-memory collection for the `article` article object.

 Try creating a few comments for that article like this:

 {% irb %}
-$ c = a.comments.new
+$ comment = article.comments.new
-$ c.author_name = "Daffy Duck"
+$ comment.author_name = "Daffy Duck"
-$ c.body = "I think this article is thhh-thhh-thupid!"
+$ comment.body = "I think this article is thhh-thhh-thupid!"
-$ c.save
+$ comment.save
-$ d = a.comments.create(author_name: "Chewbacca", body: "RAWR!")
+$ new_comment = article.comments.create(author_name: "Chewbacca", body: "RAWR!")
 {% endirb %}

-For the first comment, `c`, I used a series of commands like we've done before.
-For the second comment, `d`, I used the `create` method. `new` doesn't send the data to the database until you call `save`.
+For the first comment, `comment`, I used a series of commands like we've done before.
+For the second comment, `new_comment`, I used the `create` method. `new` doesn't send the data to the database until you call `save`.
 With `create` you build and save to the database all in one step.

-Now that you've created a few comments, try executing `a.comments` again.
+Now that you've created a few comments, try executing `article.comments` again.
 Did your comments all show up?
 When I did it, only one comment came back.
 The console tries to minimize the number of times it talks to the database, so sometimes if you ask it to do something it's already done, it'll get the information from the cache instead of really asking the database -- giving you the same answer it gave the first time.
 That can be annoying.
 To force it to clear the cache and lookup the accurate information, try this:

 {% irb %}
-$ a.reload
+$ article.reload
-$ a.comments
+$ article.comments
 {% endirb %}

 You'll see that the article has associated comments.
 Now we need to integrate them into the article display.